Just the Way You Are (Milky song)

-"Just the Way You Are" is the debut single of Italian house group Milky.
+"Just the Way You Are" is a song by Italian house music group Milky, released as their debut single in August 2002.
 Although it did not chart in the band's home country, it was a top-10 hit in the United Kingdom, reaching number eight on the UK Singles Chart, and charted within the top 30 in Ireland, the Netherlands, New Zealand, and Romania.
-In the United States, the single was the first song to make its official debut at number one on the Billboard Hot Dance Airplay chart on 17 October 2003, even though it reached number one on 28 September, when it was an unpublished chart.
+In the United States, it was the first official number-one single on the Billboard Dance Radio Airplay chart, although it had already reached number one when it was still an unpublished chart.

 Content

-The track features the vocals of German singer Giuditta, whose lyrical "do-do-do's" make up the song's most chorus line, with an Ibiza-influenced guitar beat, done over a pair of sampled tracks "Streets of Your Town" by the Australian pop group the Go-Betweens, and "Listen to What the Man Said" by Paul McCartney & Wings.
-McCartney and his late wife Linda both receive writing and production credits on the single because of the use of the song elements from "Listen", as does McLennan–Forster because of the "Streets" sample used.
+The track features an Ibiza-influenced guitar sound, courtesy of a sample of "Streets of Your Town" by the Australian pop group the Go-Betweens.
+The vocals are by singer Giuditta Gazza, whose lyrical "do-do-do's" make up the song's chorus line and interpolate "Listen to What the Man Said" by Paul McCartney & Wings.